-When discussing white space with people who don’t necessarily have a design background, often it can be interpreted as wasted space – in fact, it’s the complete opposite.
-The truth is that it’s really utilizing the available space in a more beneficial way.
+When discussing white space with people who don’t necessarily have a web design background, often it can be interpreted as wasted space – in fact, it’s the complete opposite.
+The truth is that it’s really utilising the available space in a more beneficial way.
 Firstly I’ll explain what it is…

 What is white space?

 White space isn’t necessarily space that’s white – it’s empty (or negative) space between elements on a page.
 It allows those elements to get the focus they need and can generally make or break a design.

 Let’s use amazon as an example.
 There is an awful lot of stuff on here, it’s a very busy website and not the greatest example to promote white space.
 I’m going there, as I feel it demonstrates my point for making something stand out in a crowd.

 This is the top part of the amazon homepage, of all the page as it stands.
 You’ll notice that the area with the Kindle is the only part that has a larger amount of white space around it.
 Why is this?
 Let’s take a look at an alternative version of this page.